waikato-datamining/image-dataset-converter/plugins/metadata.md

   -f FIELD, --field FIELD
                         The meta-data field to use in the comparison (default:
                         None)
-  -v VALUE, --value VALUE
-                        The value to use in the comparison (default: None) -c {lt,le,eq,ne,ge,gt,contains,matches}, --comparison {lt,le,eq,ne,ge,gt,contains,matches}
+  -c {lt,le,eq,ne,ge,gt,contains,matches}, --comparison {lt,le,eq,ne,ge,gt,contains,matches}
                         How to compare the value with the meta-data value; lt: less than, le: less or equal, eq: equal, ne: not